Automatics

 Fig. 21-3

 Treat a glass of water like an object.
-You, as the regulator, try to maintain the water temperature y(t)=+50°C by switching the heater on and off.
+You, as the controller, try to maintain the water temperature y(t)=+50°C by switching the heater on and off.
 Since you are an outstanding electronics engineer, you came up with a brilliant idea to replace the “insertion and removal” of the heater plug with a control button with normally open contacts -> those that are open without voltage.

 The control algorithm is trivial.